PostHog/posthog.com/contents/docs/privacy/data-deletion.md

 While most data in posthog is deleted instantly, event data is not.
 Instead data is cleared asynchronously during non-peak usage times (weekends on PostHog Cloud).

-This is done because data deletions in ClickHouse are expensive and it can have a performance impact on other users.
+This is done because data deletion in ClickHouse is expensive and it can impact performance for other users.

 On self-hosted, asynchronous deletions happen according to the `CLEAR_CLICKHOUSE_REMOVED_DATA_SCHEDULE_CRON` environment variable (defaults to Sunday 5AM UTC).
 Read more on environment variables [here](/docs/self-host/configure/environment-variables)